 Psychopaths can for sure be physically invasive and intrusive, sometimes having no respect for others in a very literal and real way, busting into rooms without knocking and perhaps touching or otherwise invading people’s physical space inappropriately.
 This kind of invasiveness is more easily identifiable and boundaries can be more clearly set in this regard.

-However, in this article we will focus more on the psychological intrusiveness that many psychopaths have, where perhaps they have realized that physical intrusiveness is frowned upon and punished, so they move their pernicious behaviour to the psychological sphere, invading people’s privacy with relentless questioning and “nosying” into their personal lives.
+However, in this article we will focus more on the psychological intrusiveness that many psychopaths have, where perhaps they have realized that physical intrusiveness is frowned upon and punished, so they move their pernicious behavior to the psychological sphere, invading people’s privacy with relentless questioning and “nosying” into their personal lives.

 This tendency can give some psychopaths this “slimy” quality many people report, where they sense that something is wrong with them but can’t quite put their finger on it.
 They are acting invasively but doing so in a more covert sneaky way, asking a series of seemingly innocent questions to wriggle their way into a person’s life and find out information about them they may be able to use later.

-Invasiveness as a Power Game
+Invasive Behavior as a Power Game

 One way of looking at this tendency many psychopaths have is that it is a form of power and control over their targets.
 Psychopaths are disciples of power and control over their own environment and others, and if they cannot control someone physically they will try to do so mentally.